 Social media is an extremely good way of interacting with your customers in real-time.
 Join Facebook groups, create public polls, and if it’s possible, build meaningful partnerships with big social media influencers within the specific domain to help reach out to prospective customers.

-12. Mobile Commerce is Important
+12. Invest in Improving Mobile Commerce

 Investing in your mobile platform is non-negotiable.
 Research published in 2015 has shown that mobile commerce platforms contributed to 29.7% of the total US e-commerce sales.
 This figure has expanded multiple folds in the subsequent years, without a doubt.
 Most of you are using your mobile smartphones to read this blog at this instant.